IlanStrauss/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Ilan Strauss is a lecturer in macroeconomics at NYU (Division of Applied Undergraduate Studies) and on Rice University's online MBA program.
 He has 7 years of economic policy analysis experience with leading multilaterals, governments, and labour constiuencies.
-He holds an MSc in International Economics from SOAS (University of London) and a PhD in economics from the New School for Social Research (New York).
-His research interests include macroeconomic policy, the 'secular stagnation' hypothesis, firm-level data, foreign direct investment, industrial policy, Bayesian panel regressions, and data visualization.
+He holds an MSc in international economics from SOAS (University of London) and a PhD in economics from the New School for Social Research (New York).
+His research interests include macroeconomic policy, the 'secular stagnation' hypothesis, firm-level data, foreign direct investment, industrial policy, Bayesian panel regressions and data visualization, and inequality.